Sponge city: Design principles

-However, sponge city policies have been more frequently implemented in new construction than in retrofitted developments from the past few decades of rapid urbanization.
+Sponge city policies have been more frequently implemented in new construction than in retrofitted developments from the past few decades of rapid urbanization.
 Xiamen's Yangfang residential area and Shanghai's Langang Park are two new developments indicative of this trend.
+Shougang park, the former site of a steel mill which was redeveloped into a park which includes the 2022 Winter Olympics venue Big Air Shougang, incorporates sponge city design concepts.